 - We are the largest provider of secondary physical education in the north east of England and one of the largest in the country.
 As a single-subject SCITT we can focus on developing your subject knowledge and subject-specific pedagogy.
 We are the only provider in the region that offers a primary with a physical education specialism course and one of only a few in the country.

 - Our outcomes for trainees are exceptionally high.
 In the past seven years all of our trainees have completed the course as either good or outstanding trainee teachers, with the majority being graded as outstanding.
 The vast majority have gone on to find employment in schools within six months of graduating, with well over half of the 2012/13 cohort now in promoted posts.

 - All trainees exit the course with QTS and a PGCE.
 Our PGCE is offered through Northumbria University, a renowned ITT provider, and provides the opportunity to gain sixty Masters credits.

 - We have strong links with key national organisations including the Association for Physical Education (afPE) and the Youth Sport Trust (YST).
 These links ensure that we are at the forefront of current and cutting-edge practice in physical education.

 - Our training is completely school-centred.
-We work with over forty secondary schools and sixteen primary schools in the north east and more than half of these schools support the delivery of either physical education-specific sessions, wider whole school sessions or core subject sessions.
+We work with over forty secondary schools and almost twenty primary schools in the north east and more than half of these schools support the delivery of either physical education-specific sessions, wider whole school sessions or core subject sessions.
 By the end of the year trainees will have spent time in approximately ten different schools.
 Well over one hundred ex-trainees are currently employed in our partnership schools.